lontelis/cosmopit/README.md

 P.Ntelis et al 2018 https://arxiv.org/abs/1810.09362 <br />
 <br />

-Papers that use partially of the aforementioned code package are: <br />
+Citable papers which use partially the aforementioned code package (and which can be also be cited for the same reason)
+are: <br />

 The scale of cosmic homogeneity as a standard ruler <br />
 P.Ntelis et al 2018 https://arxiv.org/abs/1810.09362  <br /> <br />